 Dr Caroline Hemingray

-- Position: Lecturer in Fashion Marketing & Colour
+- Position: Director of Admissions and Recruitment, Associate Professor in Fashion Marketing and Colour

 - Email: C.S.Hemingray@leeds.ac.uk